 In the To field, enter Room – U_STS_418_Multimedia_Recording_Studio to invite the studio to your meeting.
 Add any other meeting attendees.

 Click on scheduling assistant to check the availability of the studio and other attendees.
 If the studio is already booked at the time you’ve chosen, you will need to adjust the date/time.

 Complete any other details associated with your meeting and click send.

 If the studio is available at your chosen time your booking will automatically be accepted.
 If the room is already booked, your request will automatically be rejected, and you’ll need to send a new one.

 If you have made a booking and can no longer make it – please cancel your booking so other staff have the option to use the room at that time.

 If you are unfamiliar with the room, a member of your local eLearning team can connect with you online or via telephone to run through how everything works.
 This session should take no more than 15 minutes.
 Please submit a Service One request (Education Services > Multimedia

 Recording Studio) to arrange this and a member of the eLearning team will book this for you at a mutually convenient time.
-We are unable to offer face to face sessions in the room at this time.

 Once the familiarisation session is booked you may want to consider booking a recording session directly after your familiarisation session to practice recording something.
 You can do this using your Outlook calendar.
 Create a meeting and invite the room as an attendee.
 The room is listed as “Room - U_STS_418_Multimedia_Recording_Studio.